-We asked over a hundred professional wedding photographers to give their reasons for going it alone, for their insight into how they find working in the industry and to ask whether they had any pointers for those thinking about following in their footsteps.
+We asked over a hundred pros their reasons for becoming a wedding photographer and for their insight into what it's like working in the industry.
+We also asked what advice they'd give anyone thinking about following in their footsteps.

 Here’s what they told us.

-73% of wedding photographers absolutely love their job and a further 27% feel they have greater job satisfaction than friends in other careers.
+Weddings and photography seem to be a marriage made in heaven.
+That's because an impressive 73% of the wedding photographers we surveyed said they absolutely love what they do, while a further 27% feel they have greater job satisfaction than friends in other careers.

-Nearly a quarter reported that this enjoyment is because they like capturing special moments in people’s lives.
-Other reasons were more about the photographer’s personal enjoyment and included being creative, being their own boss, having a healthy work-life balance & flexibility, and meeting clients.
+Nearly a quarter of our pros stated that their enjoyment derives from being able to capture special moments in people’s lives.
+Other reasons for liking what they do were more closely allied to a sense of personal enjoyment, and included being creative, being their own boss, having a healthy work-life balance, and meeting clients.

-84% of wedding photographers would definitely recommend their career to others.
-Just 16% were on the fence or said no – perhaps due to the fact that weddings can be high stakes (you never know when that bridezilla might rear her head) and there’s lots of potential for things to wrong.
+84% of our wedding photographers say they'd definitely recommend their career to others, which is a (bell) ringing endorsement.
+Just 16% were either undecided or said they wouldn't – perhaps because weddings can be high-stakes (you never know when that bridezilla might rear her head) and there's lots of potential for things to wrong.

-Happier taking the photographs than being the one in the limelight, the biggest challenge wedding photographers face is promoting themselves and their business.
+Happier taking the photographs than being the one in the limelight, our respondents reported that the biggest challenge wedding photographers face is promoting themselves and their business.

-And the third most challenging activity associated with running a business is setting prices and being commercial – too low and it’s not sustainable, too high and someone will come in with a cheaper quote.
+Meantime the third biggest challenge was said to concern setting prices at the right level and staying commercially competitive.
+Set your prices too low and it’s not sustainable, too high and someone will come in with a cheaper quote.

-Other issues included accounts, timekeeping, photography insurance, client disputes, getting a proper brief from a client and invoicing.
+Further niggles included keeping accounts, timekeeping, finding and buying the right photography insurance, client disputes, getting a proper brief from a client, and invoicing.